raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 ## Save failed ##

 Just as files can fail to be parsed by Augeas, trees can fail to be transformed back into files, too.
-This prevents Augeas from saving a tree that wouldn't make sense to the configuration file, thus preventing from breaking configuration files.
+This prevents Augeas from saving a tree that wouldn't make sense in the configuration file, thus preventing it from breaking configuration files.

 __Explain cases and solutions__